 Causes of Foot Drop After TBI

-The signs and effects of foot drop following a brain injury go beyond simple weakness in the foot.
-In fact, there are some specific symptoms of foot drop that doctors look for to make a correct diagnosis.
-These include:
+One of the most common signs of foot drop after a brain injury is weakness in the foot.
+However, there are other symptoms your doctor or therapist may look for in order to make an accurate diagnosis.

 - Curled toes toward the balls of the feet

 - Persistent corns on the base of the foot